 According to the County Assessor, the building in which Footsies is located was built in 1924, when that section of Figueroa Street was known as Dayton Avenue, at an intersection then served by two lines of the Los Angeles Railway.
-Until 1895, when Los Angeles annexed Sycamore Grove and Highland Park, this area had been the northeastern corner of the city for 114 years.
+This area had been the northeastern corner of the city for 114 years, until 1895, when Los Angeles annexed the communities of Sycamore Grove and Highland Park.
 Southern Pacific Railroad opened their large Taylor Yard nearby in 1924 and Cypress Park, Glassell Park, and Lincoln Heights were home to many bakeries — a few of which remain in operation.
 If the address number of the lot before Dayton became Figueroa was the same as it is now (which is a bit of a gamble) then there was a pre-existing market there operated by Hunt & Bennett, listed in newspapers of the day as licensed dealers of Good Luck Margarine and Sulzberger’s Majestic Hams and Bacon.

 The first tenant of the new building may’ve been Howard Hardware, which was in business as late as 1932.
-With the opening of the Arroyo Seco Parkway, parts of Dayton and Pasadena avenues were reconfigured as part of Figueroa Street.
+With the opening of the Arroyo Seco Parkway, part of Figueroa (including the Figueroa Street Tunnels) became the new parkway.
+Parts of Dayton and Pasadena avenues were reconfigured as Figueroa Street.

 By 1933, the building was home to a tavern, Cliff’s Inn, operated by expert marksman (and member of both the L.A.-Santa Monica Gun Club and the Red Lion Skeet Team) Major R. Slater and “Pete” and (according to its advertisements) known for its steaks, cocktails, and annual free venison dinners.
 Cliff’s Inn was listed as “for sale” in 1937 with the reason “owner leaving” and was again listed as “for sale” in 1938 and ’39.